penguinpowernz/mole/README.md

 ## Todo

+- [ ] add debian package for armhf
+- [ ] add debian package for amd64
 - [ ] allow using config file in the mole client
 - [ ] specify a tunnel with the standard SSH format (e.g. `3344:localhost:3301`)
 - [x] for single port forward command, use default SSH key if none specified (e.g. `~/.ssh/id_rsa`)